jessbudd/Sass-Gulp-Boilerplate/readme.md

 ###Gulp

-4. Run the command `gulp` to spin up a development server and have your sass, html and js files automatically reload
+Run the command `gulp` to spin up a development server.
+Your sass, html and js files automatically reload when saved.

 ###Gulp Build

-5. Run the command `gulp build` to delete previous builds, concat and minify css and js and optimise images.
-A new "prod" folder will be created with all files needed for production.
+Run the command `gulp build` to delete previous builds, concat and minify css and js and optimise images.
+A new "prod" folder will be created with all other files needed for production.